The Vim logo, licensed under the VIM LICENSE

 like in most graphical editors

-Once one is proficient enough, it will come more natural to use the normal mode more often and other keys for navigating.
+Once one is proficient enough, it will become more natural to use the normal mode more often and other keys for navigating.

 • $ moves to the end of the line (note that $ is also used in regular expressions with the same meaning)